 Applicants should note that a place of stay is required on the visa form before entering the country.
 All residence plans should be determined in advance.

 Count on Globalization Partners for Your International Expansion

-Globalization Partners can give you the support you need for hiring nonnational workers in South Sudan.
-Our HR professionals will keep all the relevant documents organized and ready for submission when the time comes.
+Globalization Partners can give you the support you need for expansion to South Sudan.
 Sidestep the challenges of building an international team with our Employer of Record services.
 Contact us to get started today.